axibase/atsd/sql/sql-console.md

 LIMIT 1
 ```

-The following table shows each option applied to a `NULL` value:
+This table shows each option applied to a `NULL` value:

 Setting | NULL | null | N/A | Dash | Empty |
 :------:|:----:|:----:|:---:|:----:|:-----:|